 The table below summarises the impact of increases/decreases of the share prices of underlying financial instruments on the Group's equity.
 The analysis is based on the assumption that the share prices of the underlying financial instruments had increased or decreased by 5% with all other variables held constant.

-2019 ¥million 2018 ¥million
+2020 ¥million 2019 ¥million

-Import on other components of equity

 Impact on other components of equity Share prices:

-- increase by 5% 2 2
+increase by 5%decrease by 5% 2 (2) 2 (2)

-- decrease by 5% (2) (2)